Marie-France Lalonde: Federal politics

 On May 13, 2019, Lalonde announced that she would be running for the federal Liberal Party's nomination in the 2019 federal election to attempt to succeed retiring MP Andrew Leslie in Orléans.
 She won the nomination on September 19 and resigned her seat the next day.

-On October 21, Lalonde won the riding of Orléans with 54 per cent of the vote and was re-elected on September 20th, 2021.
+On October 21, Lalonde won the riding of Orléans with 54 per cent of the vote and was re-elected on September 20, 2021.

-Lalonde had served as Parliamentary Secretary for various ministries including the Minister of Economic Development and Official Languages (March 19th, 2021- August 15th, 2021), Immigration, Refugees and Citizenship (December 3rd, 2021- September 17th, 2023), and Minister of National Defense (September 18th, 2023 - April 27th, 2027).
+Lalonde had served as Parliamentary Secretary for various ministries including the Minister of Economic Development and Official Languages (March 19, 2021- August 15, 2021), Immigration, Refugees and Citizenship (December 3, 2021- September 17, 2023), and Minister of National Defence (September 18, 2023 - April 27, 2025).

 She was previously a member of the Standing Committee on National Defence and the Special Committee on the Canada–China Relationship, and previously served on the Standing Committee on Citizenship and Immigration, the Standing Committee on Veterans Affairs, and the Standing Committee on Official Languages.
 She also the former President of the Canada-France Interparliamentary Association and was awarded the rank of Chevalier in the National Order of Merit of the French Republic on February 1, 2024, at the French Residence in Ottawa.

 She is the current chair of the Standing Committee on Veterans Affairs and also the Canadian Branch of Assemblée parlementaire de la Francophonie, or CAPF.